Hyphaeic/HPL/README.md

 | **Researchers & academics** | Publish freely.
 Your work stays in the commons. |
 | **Defense contractors** | Yes, really.
 Build weapons systems—just not domestic surveillance. |

-**The safe harbor is real**: If you have fewer than 100 employees and less than $50M in revenue, the content moderation rules don't apply to you.
+**safe harbor**: If you have fewer than 100 employees and less than $50M in revenue, the content moderation rules don't apply to you.
 Run your Discord however you want.
 Moderate your forum.
 Ban trolls.
 You're covered.

 ---